adambard/learnxinyminutes-docs/phel.html.markdown

 # PHP
 #################

 # PHP has a huge and useful standard library, and you're able to use
 # all native functions with the prefix `php/`.
 (php/+ 1 2 3)

 # With :use you can use different namespaces.
-Similar as `use` in PHP.
+Similar as `use` in PHP
 (ns my\module
   (:use \DateTimeImmutable))